MrFezaro/Concept_Prometheus/README.md

-# Line Following Robot
+# Concept Prometheus

+High speed line following robot with basic SLAM implementation.

+## Overview
 This line-following mapping robot concept is designed to autonomously navigate a predefined path by following a visible line or series of coordinates.
-The robot uses an infrared sensor array to detect the line.
-IMU and optical flow sensor are used to give precise position and heading.
-This can be combined to follow a path and adjusts its movement accordingly.
-Since this is only a concept idea, the CAD model is not provided.
+The robot uses an infrared sensor array to detect the line, and IMU and optical flow sensors to provide precise position and heading.
+These components work together to enable the robot to follow a path and adjust its movement accordingly.

 ## Components
 * Arduino Nano 33 IoT